-Exemplar-based semantic image synthesis aims to generate images aligned with given semantic content while preserving the appearance of an exemplar image.
-Conventional structure-guidance models, such as ControlNet, are limited in that they cannot directly utilize exemplar images as input, relying instead solely on text prompts to control appearance.
-Recent tuning-free approaches address this limitation by transferring local appearance from the exemplar image to the synthesized image through implicit cross-image matching in the augmented self-attention mechanism of pre-trained diffusion models.
-However, these methods face challenges when applied to content-rich scenes with significant geometric deformations, such as driving scenes.
-In this paper, we propose the Appearance Matching Adapter (AM-Adapter), a learnable framework that enhances cross-image matching within augmented self-attention by incorporating semantic information from segmentation maps.
-To effectively disentangle generation and matching processes, we adopt a stage-wise training approach.
-Initially, we train the structure-guidance and generation networks, followed by training the AM-Adapter while keeping the other networks frozen.
-During inference, we introduce an automated exemplar retrieval method to efficiently select exemplar image-segmentation pairs.
-Despite utilizing a limited number of learnable parameters, our method achieves state-of-the-art performance, excelling in both semantic alignment preservation and local appearance fidelity.
-Extensive ablation studies further validate our design choices.
-Code and pre-trained weights will be publicly available.
+Exemplar-based semantic image synthesis generates images aligned with semantic content while preserving the appearance of an exemplar.
+Conventional structure-guidance models like ControlNet, are limited as they rely solely on text prompts to control appearance and cannot utilize exemplar images as input.
+Recent tuning-free approaches address this by transferring local appearance via implicit cross-image matching in the augmented self-attention mechanism of pre-trained diffusion models.
+However, prior works are often restricted to single-object cases or foreground object appearance transfer, struggling with complex scenes involving multiple objects.
+To overcome this, we propose AM-Adapter (Appearance Matching Adapter) to address exemplar-based semantic image synthesis in-the-wild, enabling multi-object appearance transfer from a single scene-level image.
+AM-Adapter automatically transfers local appearances from the scene-level input.
+AM-Adapter alternatively provides controllability to map user-defined object details to specific locations in the synthesized images.
+Our learnable framework enhances cross-image matching within augmented self-attention by integrating semantic information from segmentation maps.
+To disentangle generation and matching, we adopt stage-wise training.
+We first train the structure-guidance and generation networks, followed by training the matching adapter while keeping the others frozen.
+During inference, we introduce an automated exemplar retrieval method for selecting exemplar image-segmentation pairs efficiently.
+Despite utilizing minimal learnable parameters, AM-Adapter achieves state-of-the-art performance, excelling in both semantic alignment and local appearance fidelity.
+Extensive ablations validate our design choices.

 Overall architecture of the proposed framework